Below are some of my course syllabi. I’ve been inspired by many friends and colleagues as I’ve put these together.

 One of my goals is for students to make connections between classroom learning and the organizations and stories with which they interact daily.
 The skill to make those connections is foundational for a liberal arts education.
 Exploring public history is not a lecture-led exercise.
 Students read, discuss, and put their discoveries to work in the community around them.

 See the syllabi below for more of what we are working on.
 Please feel free to contact me with any questions you may have about assignments, why my syllabi are set up as they are, or if you would like me to email you a copy.
 I’m always willing to exchange with my peers.
+I teach a few other courses, but this sample is representative of the range of things that we do in the classroom.

 This is the history department’s writing in the discipline, senior seminar.
 Professors may choose whatever topic they prefer.